Skip to content

 pip install spectralbridge

-Ray is included in the standard dependency set.
-The spectralbridge[full] extra remains available as an alias for existing automation and currently resolves to the same dependency set.
+<p>Ray is part of the standard dependency set.
+The <code>spectralbridge[full]</code> extra remains available as a compatibility alias for existing automation and currently resolves to the same dependency set.</p> <p class="sb-doc-note">Legacy imports and CLI aliases still work, but the Quickstart uses the canonical <code>spectralbridge</code> namespace and <code>spectralbridge-*</code> entry points.</p>

 BASE=output_quickstart